There are a number of things a Principal Investigator should be aware of when selecting, engaging, and compensating a consultant.

 - When selecting and engaging consultants, PIs should be aware of DePaul’s conflict of interest (COI) policies:

 Conflicts of interest and Significant Financial Interests, as defined by these policies, must be reported in a timely manner so that strategies for appropriately managing any COIs can be developed and mutually agreed upon.
-For orientations to these policies, see ORS’ web-based training programs
+For orientations to these policies, see ORS’ web-based training programs in grants management.

 - Consultants from inside the United States must have a social security number and firms must have a Taxpayer Identification Number.